 With fresh herbs, crushed black peppercorn, and of course, the shallots, this delicious homemade sauce brightens up any meal!
 Plus, it only requires about 15 minutes and less than 10 ingredients to come together.

-Shallot Cream Sauce Ingredients
+Shallot Cream Sauce Ingredient Highlights

 Shallot Cream Sauce Tips and Tricks